 - An underfloor heating/cooling system, driven by a ground sourced pump, extracting heat from 12 deep boreholes was fitted.

-- A green roof and floor to ceiling double glazed windows with solar reflective coating, to reducing heat loss in winter and prevent overheating in summer, were installed in the new extension.
+- A green roof and floor to ceiling double glazed windows with a solar reflective coating, to reducing heat loss in winter and prevent overheating in summer, were installed in the new extension.

 And finally, providing a permeable and durable finish, SureSet permeable resin bound paving was laid to the exterior of the building.